-Sundresses don’t have an age limit.
+Casual dresses don’t have an age limit.
 Of course, just like with anything else style wise, there may be some changes you make if you wear sundresses when you’re over 50, compared to the options you may have chosen in your 20’s and 30’s.

 While I’m not one to start with the negatives, there is one major don’t when it comes to selecting the best sundresses for women over 50: shapeless sundresses!

-Sundresses, like many other types of dresses come in a variety of different silhouettes, fabrics, etc. Unfortunately, some of those styles include sundresses that are really boxy and/or shapeless.
+Unfortunately, some of those styles include sundresses that are really boxy and/or shapeless.
 The reason this isn’t ideal for women over 50 is because it can cause you to appear frumpy and even bigger than you are.

-I know, those shapeless dresses are ‘comfortable,’ I hear this ALL the time, but unfortunately they’re just not flattering for a mature woman.
+I know, those shapeless dresses are ‘comfortable,’ I hear this ALL the time, but unfortunately, they’re just not flattering for a mature woman.

 Instead of opting for those shapeless sundresses, it’s super important for women over 50 to stick to silhouettes that offer some sort of shape or structure to them.
 This doesn’t necessarily mean that the dress has to be extremely fitted or stiff!
 There’s a happy medium here, and that happy medium needs to be your sundress bff.